hbroek/reken/documentation/developer-guide/chapter-7.md

     ...
 ```

-In this example we added a `data-rest` attribute with an attribute value that loads the `employee.json` file into the variable `employees`.
+In this example, we added a `data-rest` attribute with an attribute value that loads the `employee.json` file into the variable `employees`.

-Since the `employees` variable is initialized with the `data-rest` attribute we can remove the employee array in the source code.
+Since the `employees` variable is initialized with the `data-rest` attribute, we can remove the employee's array in the source code.

->**Note** Since the `employee` variable is undefined until the json file gets loaded we need to hide all the content that relies on it with a `data-if` attribute.
+>**NOTE**: Since the `employee` variable is undefined until the JSON file gets loaded we need to hide all the content that relies on it with a `data-if` attribute.

 ```html
 <main data-if="employees"  ....